-A major plot development for Star Trek: Discovery has just surfaced: the Romulans are coming.
+A major plot development for Star Trek: Discovery has just surfaced: The Romulans are coming, and they’ll cause problems on the new show.
 Tweeting last night in honor of the show’s 50th anniversary, Bryan Fuller confirmed the original series episode “Balance of Terror” is a “touchstone,” for the story arc of Discovery.

 In “Balance of Terror,” the history of the Federation’s previous war with the Romulans is outlined.
 We learn that humans had never seen what Romulans actually looked like up until this point.
 This fact is mildly contradicted in the J.J.
 Abrams film Star Trek, in which Captain Kirk’s father and the crew of the U.S.S.
 Kelvin seem vaguely aware of the Romulan look – way before they should know.
 The show Enterprise also skirted around this problem with its “earlier” encounters with the Romulans.
 Should Starfleet be aware of their invisibility cloaking technology at this point, or not?